Local Reconciliation Groups

-The group meets on the third Tuesday of each month from 6.30pm at Community Hub, South Melbourne Town Hall, Fishley Street entrance and are open to all interested people.
+The group meets on the third Tuesday of each month from 6.30pm at Community Hub, South Melbourne Town Hall, Fishley Street entrance; open to all interested people.

-Current focus: Working closely with the City of Port Phillip, participating in events such as Sorry Day, NAIDOC Week, local community festivals, hosting talks and publishing MUNGO (an informative monthly newsletter).
+Current focus: Working closely with the City of Port Phillip, participating or organising events such as a Sorry Day lunch, Reconciliation and NAIDOC Week activities, local community festivals, hosting talks and publishing MUNGO, a free and informative monthly newsletter.

 Current focus: A small active group who support reconciliation between Indigenous and non Indigenous Australians and who plan community activities as part of Reconciliation Week.